 One of the biggest stress-fighters that has helped plenty of people is meditation.
 Breathing exercises, guided meditations, and self-meditations can help your body feel more aligned and relaxed in just a few minutes.
 Exercise is also another major stress reliever.
 It releases endorphins, which are known for reducing stress.
 Find an activity you genuinely enjoy, such as yoga, dancing, or sports, to encourage your body to feel relaxed.

 We obviously can’t leave out hair products as a solution to hair loss from stress!
-Our Gro Hair Serum contains ingredients such as mung bean and red clover, which are known to inhibit hair-damaging DHT and relax the scalp, while curcumin extends the hair growth phase.
+Our GRO Hair Serum contains ingredients such as mung bean and red clover, which are known to inhibit hair-damaging DHT and relax the scalp, while curcumin extends the hair growth phase.
 If you prefer supplements, our Full Spectrum Hemp Gummies are formulated with CBD, which is known for its relaxation and calming effects.
 They also contain biotin, which by now you know is one of the most common vitamins used to treat hair loss and encourages hair growth.
+Or if you prefer a hair vitamin with no CBD, GRO Biotin Gummies are a great option, too.

 If your stress seems unbearable or like it won’t be going away any time soon, it might be time to talk to someone.
 Therapy can help with those underlying emotional and psychological factors that can’t always be treated otherwise.
 The most important thing to note is that you shouldn’t beat yourself up over stress-related hair loss as that will only take you further away from achieving hair wellness.